Charles Reed Bishop: Service

-Bishop served on the Privy Council for five Hawaiian monarchs from 1859–1891, and was appointed to the House of Nobles 1859–1886 by King Kamehameha IV.
+Bishop served on the Privy Council for five Hawaiian monarchs from 1859–1891, and was appointed to the House of Nobles from 1859 to 1886 by King Kamehameha IV.
 From 1869 to 1891, he served as an appointee to the Board of Education.
 During the brief reign of King Lunalilo, he was Minister of Foreign Affairs from January 10, 1873, to February 17, 1874.

 Bishop was one of the first trustees of and major donor to the Kamehameha Schools, founded at his late wife's bequest to provide education to Hawaiian children.
-He also was a founder of the Bernice Pauahi Bishop Museum, which he named after his late wife.
+He was also a founder of the Bernice Pauahi Bishop Museum, which he named after his late wife.
 Bishop hired William Tufts Brigham, whom he had met on a scientific visit in 1864 with Horace Mann Jr., to be the museum's first director.
 He also donated funds for buildings at the private Punahou School.
 Bishop was elected and served as president of the Honolulu Chamber of Commerce 1883–1885 and 1888–1894.

 After the overthrow of the Kingdom of Hawaii, in 1893, Bishop left Hawaii in 1894 and settled in San Francisco, California.
 He became vice-president of the Bank of California, serving until his death on June 7, 1915.
 He stayed involved in his Hawaiian estate affairs from California.
-For example, he hired architects Clinton Briggs Ripley and Charles William Dickey to design a new building for the Bishop estate headquarters, and for Pauahi Hall on the Punahou School campus.
+For example, he hired architects Clinton Briggs Ripley and Charles William Dickey to design a new building for the Bishop Estate headquarters, and for Pauahi Hall on the Punahou School campus.

 Death

 Bishop died in 1915 at the age of 93 in San Francisco, California.
-His ashes were returned to Hawaii and interred next to his wife's remains at the Royal Mausoleum of Hawaii.
+His ashes were returned to Hawaii, and interred next to his wife in the Kamehameha Crypt of the Royal Mausoleum of Hawaii at Mauna ‘Ala.

 A major street cutting through Bishop property in downtown Honolulu at 21°18′32″N 157°51′38″W was named Bishop.